(Un)fair devices: Moving beyond AI accuracy in personal sensing: Introduction

-As we shall see throughout this critical review, fairness in UbiComp remains relatively unexplored due to the primary focus on accuracy, and particularities of the community.
-But what makes UbiComp unique compared to other communities?
-UbiComp data and models have certain particularities, oftentimes not shared with the broader scholarly discourse on ML and AI Ethics (Figure~\ref{fig:teaser}).
-For example, UbiComp typically deals with small-scale studies, proof-of-concept datasets often collected by the authors in-the-lab or in-the-wild, while the broader ML community frequently utilizes popular, medium- to large-scale benchmark datasets such as the UCI Adult, the German Credit, the COMPAS, and the Diversity in faces datasets~\cite{kohavi1996uci,dua2017uci,compas,merler2019diversity}.
-Such data are collected once and are immutable, opposite to UbiComp data that are mutable and, by definition, continuously collected.
-Contrary to the tabular format of such datasets, UbiComp data are mostly sequential in nature, with biases being harder to surface.
-In other words, while it is relatively straightforward to distinguish a person's skin tone from a picture, it is much harder to do so from oximetry measurements, necessitating the collection of supplementary metadata, such as demographics; as UbiComp strives to blend technologies in the background, biases are blended, too.
-However, with a conscious approach, it is possible to create ML models that are both accurate and fair.
-As the field of ML continues to evolve, the UbiComp community needs to stay vigilant, ensuring that UbiComp technologies are designed and deployed in a responsible and ethical manner.
+Yet, personal devices' data and models possess unique characteristics not commonly shared with the broader discourse on AI Ethics (Figure~\ref{fig:teaser}).
+For example, the mobile and wearable community typically deals with small-scale datasets often collected by the authors in-the-lab or in-the-wild during feasibility studies, while the broader ML community frequently utilizes popular, medium- to large-scale benchmark datasets such as UCI Adult \cite{kohavi1996uci}, German Credit \cite{dua2017uci}, and COMPAS \cite{compas}.
+Such data are collected once and are immutable, in contrast to personal devices' data that are mutable and longitudinally collected.
+Contrary to the tabular format of benchmark datasets, such data are mostly sequential/temporal, e.g., sensor data.
+Then, the biases are harder to surface.
+In other words, while it is relatively straightforward to distinguish a person's skin tone from an image, it is much harder to do so from oximetry measurements.
+Similarly, an image captures the entire semantic meaning of a given data point, whereas a sensor signal is just an observation of the effect we measure; a variation in heart rate cannot be explained by the signal alone as it might be caused by external factors (alcohol, stress).
+As the vision of ubiquitous computing strives to blend technologies in the background, biases are blended, too.
+However, it is possible to build devices that are both accurate and fair.
+As research evolves, the mobile and wearable computing community needs to recognize that the initial step, awareness, often takes a backseat in our discussions.

-Building on the footsteps of Human-Computer Interaction (HCI) and FAccT communities, we set out to understand how fairness has been discussed in UbiComp and identify pathways for ensuring that UbiComp technologies do not cause any harm or infringe on any individual rights~\cite{constantinides2022good}.
-Such research communities recently started to explore ways of reporting fairness in data and models to surface and, eventually, counter biases.
-In this work, we intend to spark a discussion on how the UbiComp community defines, measures, and assesses fairness.
-While the community has perhaps indirectly adopted (and adapted) the meaning of fairness to capture UbiComp's particularities, the question remains though: \textbf{\emph{Where does UbiComp fairness overlap with other communities, and, more importantly, where does it lag behind?}}